Our Commitment to You

 Customer Service: 866-363-7484

-To help you save for your future health care needs, SMU provides the Emeriti Health Account, a tax-advantaged way to invest and accumulate assets to pay for your insurance premiums and other eligible health expenses in retirement.
-The Emeriti Health Account is not related to the SMU 403(b) Retirement Plan.
+To help you save for your future health care needs, SMU provides the Emeriti Health Account, a tax-advantaged way to invest and accumulate assets to pay for your insurance premiums and other eligible health expenses during your retirement years.

 Following is a brief summary of the eligibility and participation requirements: